 Varieties: Cabernet, Candy Onion, Red candy apple, etc.

 It requires 14-16 hours of sunlight.
 Thrives well in dry season (tropics)/summer(temperate region).
 The best varieties are Alisa crag, white sweet Spanish, Copra, Walla Walla Sweet, Paterson, Yellow Sweet Spanish, and several others.

 Best Season and weather for farming onion:

 Since every crop is depending on the cultivation season.
 Onion bulbs are planted in the cold Season and usually cultivated during the late winter season and harvested just before the summer begins.
 This timing varies in the tropics while early planting can start in mid-March, dry season planting can commence from November

-If you want to grow onion from seeds, the session starts from the spring season.
+If you want to grow onions from seeds, the session starts in the spring season.
 It requires some extra days to mature.